-"WTO is the main issue affecting our plans, capital expenditure and strategy.
-In pork and meat processing ... the prices may come under serious pressure due to the lowering of import tariffs," Sergei Mikhailov told Reuters.
+"The WTO is the main issue affecting our plans, capital expenditure and strategy.
+In pork and meat processing, ... the prices may come under serious pressure due to the lowering of import tariffs," Mikhailov said.

-"It may not be lucrative to invest into new projects - if it currently takes such projects at least seven years to break even, a fall in prices means it will be more than 10 years."
+"It may not be lucrative to invest in new projects - if it currently takes such projects at least seven years to break even, a fall in prices means it will be more than 10 years," he said.